anna099/hegel/culture/4-feudal.md

 inauthentic; it is nothing more than a way for them to receive extra riches.
 They become like Regan and Goneril in *King Lear*, and in them the difference between noble and base consciousness has totally dissolved.

+The social world is now one of 'clients' and 'benefactors'.
+A 'client' -- an individual who devotes their life to accruing wealth -- sees their selfhood placed 'under the authority of an alien will', Hegel explains.[^51] What he means by this is that, now that wealth has become the central concern, the point around which a life is oriented, it has become an end in itself.
+Individuals have thus emptied out their selfhood *into* wealth, depending on it completely (as an 'alien will').
+Self-consciousness takes wealth as its object, but wealth is itself just the objectified, *alienated* form of self-consciousness; as such, and just as with the end of observing reason, self-consciousness has found itself manifest as a dead thing.[^52] Upon acknowledging this contradiction -- between themselves as an independent subject for-itself and as a dead thing -- the individual 'stands above' it, 'sublates the self's sublation', and takes the form of 'absolute elasticity'.[^53] This elastic subject accepts wealth from their benefactors but dismisses their benefactors nonetheless, looking with contempt and cynicism upon the social world.[^53]

+As the rich benefactors and patrons of society arrogantly think that 'with a meal' they can purchase the selfhood of their clients, they overlook the 'inner indignation' and 'pure disruption' that this selfhood represents.[^54] There is nothing stable about the elastic individual; they are a cynical nihilist, willing to change their mindset in an instant, devoted only to a complete lack of devotion at all.
+Hegel dramatically describes how the aristocratic benefactor stands before this nihilism, underestimating it completely:

+> It stands immediately before this most inward abyss, before this bottomless
+> depth, in which all foothold and substance have vanished, and in these depths
+> it sees nothing but a common thing, a play of its vagaries, an accident of its
+> arbitrary choices.
+Its spirit is just essenceless opinion, a superficiality
+> forsaken by spirit.[^55]

+Perhaps in this notion of 'essenceless opinion' there is a foreshadowing of Kierkegaard and Heidegger, two bourgeois critics of society, with their notions of 'chatter' and 'idle talk'.
+Kierkegaard criticises the chatter which talks about 'anything and everything' without any reflection or *inwardness*;[^56] Heidegger describes (but does not *disparage*, he claims) the idle talk which 'gossips' with an air of authority but loses a 'primary relationship' to its subject matter.[^57]